desenvolvedorIcotrade/App.bot/blog/_posts/2018-03-02-elixir-umbrella-applications.md

 missing was support for umbrella applications.
 As of today, that's fixed.

 To use Dependabot on an Elixir umbrella application, just add the repo as normal.
-Dependabot will handle everything automatically.
+Dependabot will handle everything automatically and start creating pull requests for you.

 Huge thanks to [Steve Domin][steve] for working with us on this one.
 Next up: support for git dependencies.
 After that we'll be blessing our Elixir support